chenbadream/INT-ACT/doc/training_finetuning.md

 ```
 This is the header of the SLURM script. `#!/bin/bash` is the so-called shebang, indicating that the script would be run in a bash shell.

-The `#SBATCH` lines specify various parameters for the job, and should be self-explanatory.
+The `#SBATCH` lines specify various parameters for the job and should be self-explanatory.
 For example, you can see that we fine-tune the models on 4 A100/H100 GPUs.

 **When doing local training**, you can remove all of these except the shebang.